Anatomy Of An Insurgency | Leadership Newspaper

 In the group’s latest confrontational stance to the peace and security of the nation, the members attempted an invasion of the National Assembly, leading to abrupt adjournment of sittings and random attacks on security forces and innocent citizens that left several policemen injured.
 Irate Shi’ites have now gone berserk, attacking innocent people and vandalizing their property, even openly insulting and issuing death threats to the President!
 This is in addition to the group’s long-standing non-recognition of the sovereign government of Nigeria and an ominous pointer to the direction of the Elzakzaky Shi’ites’ trajectory of terrorist insurgency could be heading if not rapidly and ruthlessly dealt with.

 Certainly, the rights of all Nigerian citizens to peaceful co-existence and the responsibility of government to protect the lives and property of its citizens are non-negotiable factors of our national sovereignty that cannot be compromised under any circumstance.
-The Elzakzak Shi’ites recognize the Iranian government but not the Nigerian state, yet they base their aggressive agitation on the verdict of a Nigerian court!
+The El-Zakzaky Shi’ites recognize the Iranian government but not the Nigerian State, yet they base their aggressive agitation on the verdict of a Nigerian court!

 – Sidi is an Islamic scholar in Tudun Wada, Zaria